lenaleciel/KTB-Release-Typos-and-Errors/README.md

 To submit an issue, navigate to the [issues](https://github.com/lenaleciel/KTB-Release-Typos-and-Errors/issues) tab, click New Issue, and select the appropriate template based on whether this is an LCP or PDF specific issue.
 You can also click [here](https://github.com/lenaleciel/KTB-Release-Typos-and-Errors/issues/new/choose).
 Do not select "Open a blank issue" and try to stick to the given template.

+Before submitting an issue, please use the search function to check if the issue has already been reported.

 When submitting your issue, if you want to include a screenshot, you can do so by directly pasting the image into the issue.